 The most common method of identifying the flammability rating of a degreaser is the GHS (Global Harmonized System) flammable pictogram (see diamond symbol above).
-Other standards, like NFPA (National Fire Protection Association) and HMIS (Hazardous Materials Identification System), provide a rating from 0 to 4, zero being the lowest flammability rating, or nonflammable.
+Other standards, like NFPA (National Fire Protection Association) and HMIS (Hazardous Materials Identification System), provide a rating from 0 to 4, zero being the lowest flammability rating equivalent to nonflammable.

 Do I need to shut off power before cleaning electrical equipment?

 Before you start spraying, shut down power to avoid the potential of sparks, electrical shorts or discharges, and other safety hazards.
 If disconnecting the power is not an option, look for degreasers with a dielectric strength above 30 kV (30,000 volts).
-Choosing a nonflammable cleaner would also add a layer of safety in case there is a spark.
+Choosing a nonflammable cleaner would also add a layer of safety in case of unforeseen sparks.

 Should I worry about plastic packaging and components and rubber seals when degreasing?

 Rigid plastics like ABS, polycarbonate (trade name Lexan), and acrylic materials like Plexiglass can be very sensitive to harsh solvents like toluene, xylene, and acetone.
-Alcohol and hydrocarbon based solvents tend to be better on sensitive plastics.
+Alcohol- and hydrocarbon-based solvents tend to be better choices for sensitive plastics.

-A new degreaser should always be tested before use on any questionable applications, using any live (and expensive) equipment.
-If you do have very sensitive materials to clean, Techspray offers E-LINE™ Maintenance Cleaner and Precision-V™ Maintenance Cleaner & Flux Remover for the best material compatibility.
+A new degreaser should always be tested before use on any questionable applications or using any live (and expensive) equipment.
+If you do have very sensitive materials to clean, Techspray offers E-LINE™ Maintenance Cleaner and Precision-V™ Maintenance Cleaner & Flux Remover which are compatible with broad array of sensitive materials.

 Are there degreasers that are more toxic than others?

-While federal agencies have been slow in regulating nPB, CA OSHSB has a PEL of 5ppm and listed it as a developmental/reproductive toxicant under Prop 65.
+While federal agencies have been slow in regulating nPB, CA OSHSB has listed it as a developmental/reproductive toxicant under Prop 65 with a PEL of 5 ppm.
 Pennsylvania has included it on its hazardous substance list.
 ACGIH has listed the TLV for nPB as 10 ppm, but there is a proposal to decrease it to 0.1 ppm.
-Comparable to TCE, PCE, and MeCl in toxicity, nPB has been determined by NTP as “reasonably anticipated to be a human carcinogen.” (source: NTP, “Report on Carcinogens, Thirteenth Edition: 1-Bromopropane”, http://ntp.niehs.nih.gov/ntp/roc/content/profiles/bromopropane.pdf.)
-Effective January 1, 2018, Ontario, Canada has implemented the ACGIH recommendations for nPB.
+Comparable to TCE, PCE, and MeCl in toxicity, nPB has been determined by NTP as “reasonably anticipated to be a human carcinogen.” (source: NTP, “Report on Carcinogens, Thirteenth Edition: 1-Bromopropane”, http://ntp.niehs.nih.gov/ntp/roc/content/Tprofiles/bromopropane.pdf) Effective January 1, 2018, Ontario, Canada has implemented the ACGIH recommendations for nPB.

-These risks have prompted maintenance facilities to rethink their solvent choices, especially with manual cleaning when exposure tends to be higher than the more automated cleaning processes. degreasing, by its very nature, is very hands-on, so close control of chemical exposure is generally very challenging.
+These risks have prompted employers and industry leaders to rethink their solvent choices, especially with manual cleaning when exposure tends to be higher than the more automated cleaning processes.
+Degreasing, by its very nature, is very hands-on so close control of chemical exposure can be very challenging.
 How many electricians do you see with a respirator?
 The best option is to avoid the most toxic solvents, even if they are legal and readily available.

-The quickest and easiest method of identifying a potential concern is the GHS (Global Harmonized System) pictograms (see diamond symbol above).
-If you see the chronic toxicity pictogram (diamond containing person with exploding chest), that means the product contains something that can cause long-term effects.
+The quickest and easiest method of identifying a potential concern is the GHS (Global Harmonized System) pictograms (the diamond symbols above).
+The chronic toxicity pictogram (diamond containing person with exploding chest) indicates the product contains something that can cause long-term effects.
 That doesn’t necessarily mean a carcinogen, but it should prompt you to look closely at the Safety Data Sheet (SDS).
-You may need to take extraordinary measures to reduce personal exposure, or if that is unrealistic for your application, avoid the product altogether.
+You may need to take extraordinary measures to reduce personal exposure, or if that is unrealistic for your application then avoid the product altogether.
 The acute toxicity pictogram (diamond containing skull and cross-bones) means the product can have a short-term health impact.
-Again, check the SDS carefully if you see this symbol
+Again, check the SDS carefully if you see this symbol.

-No Techspray degreaser contains toxic solvents like nPB, TCE, and Perc.
-While you still should pay attention to label warnings, SDS, and wear adequate personal protection equipment (PPE), the requirements will not be as over-the-top to stay within a safe range of exposure.
+No Techspray degreaser contains toxic solvents like nPB, TCE, or Perc.
+While you still should pay attention to label warnings, SDS’s, and wear adequate personal protection equipment (PPE), the requirements will not be as over-the-top to stay within a safe range of exposure as with other products.

 Are there environmental concerns with using degreasers?

 Volatile organic compounds (VOCs), solvents that add to smog, or solvents with high global warming potential (GWP) have been a focus of a number of regulators.
-Some state (e.g. CARB or California Air Review Board), municipal, and even industry-specific regulations restrict the use of high VOC or high GWP materials.
+Some state (e.g. CARB, the California Air Review Board), municipal, and even industry-specific regulations restrict the use of high VOC or high GWP materials.

 To complicate things, VOC is defined and measured differently by various agencies.
-A contact cleaner might be considered low-VOC according to the standard EPA (Environmental Protection Agency) definition, but may be high according to CARB.
+A degreaser might be considered low-VOC according to the standard EPA (Environmental Protection Agency) definition but may be high according to CARB.
 If low-VOC is the goal, Techspray sells cleaners with minimal VOC under the Precision-V™ brand.

 Techspray G3®, E-LINE™, PWR-4™ and Precision-V™ Degreasers and Maintenance Cleaners

-Techsprays offers a variety of solvents, industrial degreasers, and water-based cleaner that allows you to match the right products for your cleaning needs.
+Techspray offers a variety of solvents, industrial degreasers, and water-based cleaners which allows you to select the appropriate product for your cleaning needs.
 Maintenance cleaners clean oil and contaminants off of metal parts, printed circuit boards, barcode instruments, switch boxes, gear boxes, and engines.
 Techspray has produced Blue Shower maintenance cleaners for over 30 years, making Blue Shower a staple in maintenance departments all over the world!

-Techspray offers a variety of solvents and waterbased cleaners and industrial degreasers that allow customers to match the right products with their cleaning needs.
+Techspray offers a variety of solvents and water-based cleaners and industrial degreasers for the diverse and broad demands our customers encounter.
 Choosing a strong, high-quality cleaner saves time and money.
 Grease and oil flow right off, reducing the time and materials needed to scrub off stubborn soils.
-Our industrial strength products are available in both spray degreaser and bulk packaging options.
+Our industrial strength products are available in both spray and bulk packaging options.